New BSc students 2026

 Student residence permit

-If you need a student residence permit in order to travel to and commence your studies in Sweden, you can submit the application digitally through the Swedish Migration Board website.
-Detailed information about what documents you need to submit and how to apply, can be found here.
+If you are not an EU citizen, you need a student residence permit to be able to travel to and commence your studies in Sweden.
+You can apply digitally through the Swedish Migration Board website.
+Detailed information about how to apply, can be found here.

 Admission letter for international students